ayushigeorge/100-days-of-dsa-orless/questions.md

 Given an m x n integer matrix matrix, if an element is 0, set its entire row and column to 0's.

 You must do it in place.
+# Day 48
+Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.

+Note that you must do this in-place without making a copy of the array.